 Chris was born into a Christian family and lived in Switzerland until he was 17.
 After immigrating to Canada in 1992 he attended high school to learn English and then went on to the University of Waterloo for Math, Physics and Computer Science.
 His plan was to become a high school math teacher but God interrupted his studies after two years to move to Saskatoon, SK to attend Bible College.
 After graduating in 1999 he started working for Correctional Service Canada as a computer programmer and database systems analyst.
 Chris met Melanie in 2003 and got married only 9 months later.
 A few years after they got married they moved to NB.
 In 2007 their first child Nathaniel was born.
 Their second son Ben’s heartbeat stopped after 20 weeks of pregnancy in 2009.
 Their daughter Eliana was born in 2012.
 Their last child, Johana (which they affectionately call their bonus baby) was born in 2014 .
 Both Chris and Melanie grew up attending public school but were always intrigued by the home schooling world/concept.
 After Nathaniel was born, Melanie spent time looking into different educational options and after thorough discussions with Chris they felt that home education was the right choice for their family.
 After attending their first HENB Conference in 2010, they left with a solid conviction that home education would be the only option for their family.
 Although Melanie does the majority of the work when it comes to the actual teaching, Chris is 100% supportive and very actively connected and involved with their children’s education.

-Rod served as the HENB President from 2015 to 2020 and he and his wife Dawn now serve the board as Past President.
-He currently works as a researcher at the NB Legislature, and runs a small business “East Coast Lumberjack”.
-He spent the lion’s share of his career as a college instructor and provincial wildlife biologist.
-Dawn served as President of the Greater Fredericton Home Educators until 2016 and has home educated all of their 4 children (Benjamin, Nathan, Emily and Kate).
-They want to encourage new members that homeschooling your kids is well worth the effort.
-In their family, Ben graduated from MCFT with honors and is employed with NBDNR; Nathan graduated top of his class from Engineering at NBCC and currently works for an engineering firm in Fredericton.
-Emily is employed at Snyder Mountain Ranch and invests in children’s spiritual lives, leaving only Katie under Dawn’s tutelage.
-The Cumberlands operate a small hobby farm and spend their spare time camping, playing music and are very active at Lumberjack Sports.
+Rod served as the HENB President from 2015 to 2020 and he and his wife Dawn now serve as regular board members.
+Rod spent the lion’s share of his career (22 years) as a provincial wildlife biologist at NBDNR, taught at the Forestry College for 7 years and just completed the past two years working as a researcher at the NB Legislature before he retired from government.
+Currently, he runs a small business “East Coast Lumberjack” and crafts axe handles he sells world-wide.
+Dawn served as President of the Greater Fredericton Home Educators until 2016 and has home educated all of their 4 children.
+They readily encourage members that homeschooling your kids is well worth the time and effort, and are thankful for how God has blessed their efforts: Ben graduated from MCFT with honors and is employed with NBDNR; Nathan graduated top of his class from Engineering at NBCC and landed a full-time job with Conquest, an engineering firm in Fredericton.
+Emily is employed at Snyder Mountain Ranch managing the kitchen and invests in children’s spiritual lives.
+Katy graduated from Cumberland homeschool in 2020 and is employed on one of the largest beef farms in the Maritimes.
+The Cumberlands scaled back their small hobby farm and now enjoy spending time with their new grandson, as well as camping, playing music and competing and training others at Lumberjack Sports.